Australian sub program targets propulsion technologies

 The Royal Australian Navy is developing designs for a new generation of diesel-electric submarines that will replace its six Collins-class boats beginning in 2020.
 The specifications will be very different from those of conventional submarines now in use around the world.
 They will include high transit speeds, long endurance in difficult environments and greater acoustics processing—capabilities associated with nuclear attack submarines (SSN).
 The program will be the costliest ever ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Australian Subs Will Gain Speed and Range".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Australian Subs Will Gain Speed and Range".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.